 1. Choose a job to analyze

 At some point you would ideally do a JSA for every job performed in your workplace.
 But the reality is that you can't take care of them all at once, so you'll need to prioritize which tasks you'll look at first.
 For example in the construction industry, jobs involving fall protection can really benefit from a job safety analysis due to the high rate of fatalities from falls.
-To decide where to begin, the Canadian Centre for Occupational Health and Safety recommends considering the following factors:
+To decide where to begin, the Canadian Center for Occupational Health and Safety recommends considering the following factors:

 - Accident frequency and severity: The frequency - or severity - of past injuries can suggest where to begin your JSAs.